Tribal art: Description

 Collection of tribal arts has historically been inspired by the Western myth of the "noble savage", and lack of cultural context has been a challenge with the Western mainstream public's perception of tribal arts.
 In the 19th century, non-Western art was not seen by mainstream Western art professionals as being art at all.
 Rather, these objects were seen as artifacts and cultural products of "exotic" or "primitive" cultures, as is still the case with ethnographic collections.
-The term "primitive" has been critized as being Eurocentric and pejorative.
+The term "primitive" has been criticized as being Eurocentric and pejorative.

 In the second half of the 20th century, however, the perception of tribal arts has become less paternalistic, as indigenous and non-indigenous advocates have struggled for more objective scholarship of tribal art.
 Before Post-Modernism emerged in the 1960s, art critics approached tribal arts from a purely formalist approach, that is, responding only to the visual elements of the work as opposed to the historical and cultural context, symbolism, or the artist's intention.
 Since then, tribal art such as African art in Western collections has become an important part of international collections, exhibitions and the art market.